 All qualifying public premises will be caught in one way or another.

-Qualifying public premises are widely defined as premises used for one or more of the uses listed in the Bill and to which the public or a large section of public have access.
-They include shops, restaurants, pubs and bars, night clubs, cinemas, live music venues, gyms, sports grounds, sports centres, indoor sporting venues, galleries and museums, hotels, guest houses and holiday parks.
+Qualifying public premises are widely defined as premises wholly or mostly used for one or more of the uses listed in the Act and to which the public or a large section of public have access.
+They include shops, restaurants, pubs and bars, night clubs, cinemas, live music venues, gyms, sports grounds (other than open access spaces), sports centres, galleries and museums, hotels, guest houses and holiday parks.
+These can comprise more than one unit in a scheme or building for example a shopping centre or a student accommodation complex.

-Premises that qualify for the purposes of the Bill are then split into two levels:
+Premises that qualify for the purposes of the Act must include a building and are then split into two levels:

-Even if the property in question is not a qualifying premises, businesses may find themselves hosting qualifying public events and are therefore caught by the Bill.
-These are events held at premises which would not otherwise qualify where the public has access to premises with capacity for 800 or more people for the purposes of attending the event.
+Even if the property in question is not a qualifying premises or does not include a building, businesses may find themselves hosting qualifying public events and are therefore caught by the Act.
+These are events held at premises which would not otherwise qualify but where it is reasonable to expect that 800 or more individuals may be present on the premises at the same time for the purposes of attending an event.

 Details of the duties that apply for each type of premises and qualifying public events are set out in the table below.